This post may contain affiliate links. Please see my disclosure policy.

 Place granulated sugar in a large saucepan and heat over medium heat.

 Continue cooking, stirring constantly with a spatula, until sugar forms clumps, caramelizes, and then melts into a light colored amber liquid.
+I don’t recommend cooking to a deep amber color as the finished sauce may taste bitter.

-Whisk in cubed unsalted butter a few pieces at a time until completely melted and incorporated.
+Once all of the sugar crystals have fully dissolved, whisk in cubed unsalted butter a few pieces at a time until completely melted and incorporated.

-Drizzle in heavy cream.
-Let mixture boil for 1 minute while whisking constantly (the mixture will bubble up rapidly).
+Drizzle in heavy cream while whisking constantly.
+Let mixture boil for 1 minute (the mixture will bubble up rapidly).

 Salted caramel sauce in glass bowl with spoon